-The Niki logo, designed in a childlike style, conveys the ease of flying, heightened attention to passengers, and the comprehensive care provided.
+The Niki logo, designed in a childlike style, conveys the ease of flying, heightened attention to passengers, and comprehensive care.
 The emblem subtly hints at the accessibility of services and the various routes offered.

 Niki: Brand overview

-Founded in November 2003 by famed Austrian race car driver Niki Lauda, Niki Airlines was his second foray into the airline industry after selling Lauda Air to Austrian Airlines in 2000.
+Founded in November 2003 by famed Austrian race car driver Niki Lauda, Niki Airlines was his second foray into the airline industry, following the sale of Lauda Air to Austrian Airlines in 2000.
 This new venture aimed to provide a budget-friendly alternative to traditional carriers, emphasizing high-quality services at competitive prices.

 The airline aggressively expanded its route network in its first two years, adding new destinations across Europe and North Africa.
 The company bolstered its fleet with additional Airbus A320 and A321 aircraft.